-If you are interested in realistic approach to fruitarianism and veganism, in ethical and environmental changes we can make, and in attracting people to an open conversation about these topics beyond looks and fitness, please help me to to develop Fruitarians.net with new ideas andto join the conversation in public videos.
+If you are interested in realistic approaches to fruitarianism and veganism, in ethical and environmental changes we can make, and in attracting people to an open conversation about these topics, beyond cooking, looks and fitness, please help me to to develop Fruitarians.net with new ideas and to join the conversation in public videos.

 Hi, my real name is Lena, I founded this site Fruitarians.net in 2010 as an international fruitarian community.

 Fruitarianism for me is a quest for optimal ethical ways to live and for all good diets based on fruits and seeds.